 We had this modest little cove to ourselves for the night as it is only good anchorage if the wind comes off the land.
 We felt that the winds would hold steady so we dropped anchor.
 There was a small beach across from the anchorage so we dinked over to check it out.
 We walked up the hill to see the surrounding area and had a great view of our anchorage as well as Brett Rock in the distance.
 The grass is so high here-a clear indicator that there are no sheep on this rock.

-The beach was Collected some interesting shells on the beach, while always looking for glass.
-Found some brown pieces then white and green.
+The beach had some interesting shells along the water but I am always looking for glass.
+Found some brown pieces and some white and green glass.
 Always hope to find that elusive blue glass!
 Shawn does not understand the idea of walking on a beach and looking for shells.
 I told him it was the gathering instinct that all women have.
 It is also the thrill of the hunt-oh what goodies will we find today?!

 The sea color here is a deep blue, with many shades sparkling under the sun.
 Where the sun hits directly on the water from above, it is a deep turquoise/green and allows you to see clearly for 20 feet or more below to the bottom.
 As a cloud passes over it turns into a deep blue that is almost navy, but closer to royal blue.
 The deep blue sky reflects down on the calmer days, changing the hue yet again.
 With all the white birds flying around on land and sea, the view is never ending and more calming than you can imagine.

-Another bird we have been watching is a loon like bird as it dives under water and swims quite a ways.
+Another bird we have been watching is a loon-like bird as it dives underwater and swims quite a ways.
 We usually try to guess where he will surface and can get in the general area.
 Sometimes they elude us completely and we have no idea what happens to them.
 This morning as we watched the mists swirl about, one of these birds popped up right next to the boat.
 Not sure who was more startled, him or me, but by the time I was firing the camera on him he took off flying.
-They are a pretty bird and I hope to capture a good shot of him.
+They are pretty birds and I hope to capture a good shot of them.

 So far we have only seen birds.
 We have not seen any whales ( a bit late in the season) dolphins (no clue where they are) or sea lions.
 We did see some blue penguins coming to the surface as we motored by, but they did not come too close to the boat.
 We hope to see some penguins when we get to the south island.
 Which will be by plane, not boat!